 How long does it take to see visual outcome?

-- It will depend on the objective and frequecy of the peel, but significant improvement is not expected until you complete a series of peels.
-Generally at least 6 peels.
+- It will depend on the objective and frequency of the peel, but significant improvement is not expected until you complete a series of peels.
+Generally at least you should expect at least 6 peels.

 - You may be able to see some visual improvements in 3-4 peels along the way.
 Superficial peels like glycolic acid peels always take a series to get the full effect.
 During that time, there should be gradual improvement in skin texture and tone (decrease in discoloration) as well as a nice glow to skin will noticeable.